 These are higher limits on the amount of money that people 50 and older can put in retirement accounts each year.

-For more details about the current contribution limits for all types of retirement accounts, check out “These Retirement Account Limits Just Increased.”
+For more details about the current contribution limits for all types of retirement accounts, check out a story we published late in 2020: “Few Retirement Account Limits Will Rise Next Year.”

 Age 55: HSA catch-up contributions

 The IRS allows catch-up contributions with another type of account: health savings accounts, or HSAs.

 For 2021, those age 55 and older can contribute $1,000 more to an HSA than younger people, assuming they’re eligible for an HSA.

 Designed for people who have high-deductible health insurance plans, an HSA is a savings or investment account from which you can reimburse yourself for eligible medical expenses.

 HSAs are also tax-free, provided that you follow the IRS rules for them.
 As we detail in “3 Ways a Health Savings Account Can Improve Your Finances“:

 “Putting money in a health savings account is one of the very few ways you can entirely avoid paying any taxes on your money — ever.”